Historic West Adams: Population changes

-In 1985 the neighborhoods were becoming changed by a "wave of younger couples and families", and by the next year, Historic West Adams had become "a predominantly black middle-class area with growing Latino and Korean segments, plus a mix of Hungarians, Poles, Japanese, USC students and an increasing young professional and gay population".
+In 1985 the neighborhoods were becoming changed by a "wave of younger couples and families", and by the next year, West Adams had become "a predominantly black middle-class area with growing Latino and Korean segments, plus a mix of Hungarians, Poles, Japanese, USC students and an increasing young professional and gay population".
 In that year, though, tensions erupted between some of the newcomers and the older, more settled black residents.
 It got so bad that a petition was presented against plans by the West Adams Heritage Association to close off 20th Street for its annual Historic Homes and Street Faire, which drew upwards of a thousand visitors to the neighborhood.
 After a heated public hearing, the city's Board of Public Works denied a permit for the festivity.

 Mirroring changes seen throughout Los Angeles, the district's Latino population has been growing.
 The area's architecture and proximity to USC have brought some upper-middle-class whites as well.
-Many African-American gays have moved into the neighborhood, and it has become the center of black gay life in Los Angeles, even earning the nickname of "the black West Hollywood" or "the black Silver Lake" In June 1994, though, heavy damage was done to the home of one gay couple, Bob Bowerman and Penn Barrosse, who had lived in the neighborhood for a decade and spent a million dollars fixing up their 21-room, three-story house.
+Many African-American gays have moved into the neighborhood, and it has become the center of black gay life in Los Angeles.
+In June 1994, though, heavy damage was done to the home of one gay couple, Bob Bowerman and Penn Barrosse, who had lived in the neighborhood for a decade and spent a million dollars fixing up their 21-room, three-story house.
 Bowerman said he considered intrusion by culprits who spray-painted their home to be a hate crime.